 - Add in bread crumbs, onion and garlic.
 Pulse again for a couple of times.

 - Add in the egg, dried mint, thyme, paprika, lemon juice, lemon zest, cumin, cinnamon, salt and pepper.
 Pulse for about 30 seconds until all the ingredients are perfectly combined.

 - Shape the meatballs using an ice cream or cookie scoop and place them on a baking sheet.
 If the mixture is too sticky, wet your hands and then shape them.

 - In a large pan, heat the olive oil and place the meatballs to cook.

 - Cook the meatballs for about 10 minutes and stir them a couple of times to make sure they're brown on all sides and cook evenly.

-- Serve with pita, Mediterranean salad and tzatziki sauce.
+- Serve with pita, Greek salad and tzatziki sauce.

 - Baked Greek meatballs: Preheat the oven to 375F and line a baking sheet with aluminum foil.
 Place the meatballs on the baking sheet and bake for 20-25 minutes until they are brown and fully cooked.

 - To make tender meatballs that are not dry, grate the onion and add it directly to the beef and lamb mixture.
 The juice of grated onion gives moisture to the meatballs.